Modern Hebrew at the University of Washington

-Modern Hebrew courses at UW are offered primarily through the Department of Near Eastern Languages and Civilization.
-But, some of these courses are listed in the Time Schedule also through other departments (JSIS, Comparative Literature, and CHID), and some opportunities exist that may not be self-evident from the Time Schedule.
-If you’re not sure where to look to find the course that’s right for you, contact Professor Naomi Sokoloff.
+Modern Hebrew courses at the UW are offered primarily through the Department of Near Eastern Languages and Civilization.
+However, some opportunities exist that may not be self-evident from the UW Time Schedule.
+If you’re not sure how to find the course that’s right for you, contact Professor Naomi Sokoloff.
 There are plenty of options!
-Our students range from absolute beginners to successful PhDs who have themselves become professors of Hebrew.
+Our students range from absolute beginners to PhD students who have themselves become professors of Hebrew.

-Hebrew is a perfect complement to undergraduate majors and graduate studies in a range of fields, including Comparative Religion, Comparative Literature, Jewish Studies, International Studies, Linguistics, and Anthropology.
+Hebrew is a perfect complement to undergraduate majors and graduate studies in a range of fields, including Comparative Religion, Comparative Literature, Jewish Studies, International Studies, Linguistics, International Business, Communications, Near Eastern Language and Civilization, and Anthropology.

 Elementary and Intermediate Language Classes